avikhemani/InspoHelp/privacypolicy.md

 - **Device and technical information**, such as device model, operating system and version, platform, app version, language, and device or installation identifiers.
 - **Usage and analytics information**, such as the features you use, actions you take, events within the app, session information, and similar interaction data, collected through analytics tools.
+- **Log and network information**, such as IP address and an approximate, general location (for example, region or city) inferred from it.
+- **Advertising identifiers**, such as the device advertising identifier (for example, IDFA, IDFV, or Google Advertising ID), where permitted by your device settings and applicable permissions.
+- **Advertising and attribution information**, such as app install source, campaign attribution data, and information used for advertising measurement and modeling (for example, predicted lifetime value), derived from platform and device attributes.
+- **Purchase and subscription information**, such as transaction identifiers, product identifiers, and renewal, cancellation, or refund status (we do not receive your full payment card details).
 - **Push notification token**, used to deliver notifications to your device (for example, to confirm a recipe was saved).
-- **Approximate inferred information** used for advertising measurement and modeling (for example, predicted lifetime value), derived from platform and device attributes.

 **2.3 Information From Third Parties**